-Work has started on the repair project at the Skibageo Hoose – a boat house situated high on a cliff near the Brough of Birsay on the exposed north coast of Mainland Orkney.
+Work has started on the repair project at the Skibageo Hoose – a boat house situated high on a cliff near the Brough of Birsay on the exposed north coast of Orkney’s West Mainland.

 The project is a continuation of the archaeological building recording completed in partnership with Birsay Heritage Trust during 2016.
 This phase involves Orkney College construction students who will, as part of their building course, repair the damage caused by years of storms.

-The building was constructed probably during the early twentieth century by fishermen from Birsay.
-It is not recorded on the 1900 revised O.S. sheet and was used up to the late nineteen sixties when commercial fishing ceased in the geo.
+The building was constructed probably during the early 20th century by fishermen from Birsay.
+It is not recorded on the 1900 revised O.S. sheet and was used up to the late 1960s, when commercial fishing ceased in the geo.

 The current repair work involved is considerable and includes the following: